codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ## Tabbed Interface with Pager

 We can use the ViewPager to display a tabbed indicator in order to create tabs to display our fragments.
+At Google I/O 2015, Google announced a new `TabLayout` class that makes creating this tabbed interface fairly easy to do.
+See [[Google Play Style Tabs using TabLayout]] for a walkthrough.

-While there are several ways to achieve this the recommended method is to use the third-party [[PagerSlidingTabStrip|Sliding-Tabs-with-PagerSlidingTabStrip]] library.
+Another way to achieve this the recommended method is to use the third-party [[PagerSlidingTabStrip|Sliding-Tabs-with-PagerSlidingTabStrip]] library.

 ![Tabs](http://i.imgur.com/a2wpJ80.png)